SamPortnow/Depression_Prevention_Program/README.md

 2) Decide what consitutes the end of the game.
 When all of the negative thoughts from the db are destroyed?
 When there are only positive thoughts on the screen -- and no more room for negative thoughts?
-In order to do this there would have to be a default string array of negative thoughts, and which negative thoughts would pop up would random.
+In order to do this there would have to be a default string array of negative thoughts, and which negative thoughts would pop up would be random.
 I am leaning towards this option.

 3) Keep track of points (and develop a scoring system).